 A fresh storm has erupted over judicial appointments in India.
 Justice Vipul Pancholi’s proposed elevation to the Supreme Court has triggered dissent within the Collegium itself.
 Justice B.V.
-Nagarathna, in a rare move, openly opposed the recommendation, warning it was “counter-productive to
+Nagarathna, in a rare move, openly opposed the recommendation, warning it was “counter-productive to the administration of justice” and risked damaging whatever credibility the

 Protests have become the new “veto power” in India.
 If you can mobilize a few thousand loud, persistent protestors, you can often stall or kill a policy — regardless of whether it benefits the larger public.
 So yes, it’s easy to organise protests in India — but it’s even easier for the system to surrender […]